toramregistlet/toramregistlet.github.io/Registlet/Registlet.md

 ## Extreme Chronos Shift
 (Lv: 230)
 > `Chronos Shift` can be activated even if there is not enough MP by consuming HP.<br/>
-> (60-10×level)% HP required per 100MP that you're short of.
+> (60-10×level)% HP required per 100MP that you're short of.<br/>
-This HP consumption can get you knocked out.
+> This HP consumption can get you knocked out.

 Max Level: 5<br/>
 Rarity: